-The side benefit to booking one of the best whale watching tours in San Diego is that you’ll also do some ancillary sightseeing as you sail along the San Diego Bay, pass Coronado or Point Loma, watch pelicans and gulls sail overhead, and then some until you reach the Pacific Ocean.
+The side benefit to going whale watching in San Diego, CA is that you’ll also do some ancillary sightseeing as you sail along the San Diego Bay, pass Coronado or Point Loma, watch pelicans and gulls sail overhead, and then some (just like you would on a harbor cruise) until you reach the Pacific Ocean.

 Flagship Cruises & Events

 Flagship Cruises & Events‘ twice-daily whale watching cruises happen during the gray whale migration roughly between early December and mid-April.
 Naturalists from Birch Aquarium at Scripps join the tours, providing guests with additional insight into our ocean and marine life.

 A snack bar serves refreshments include hot dogs, sandwiches, chips, soda, alcoholic beverages, and more.
 Their Whale Tail Guarantee means that you may join another tour for free if you don’t spot a whale during your tour.

 Departure location: Downtown San Diego

 An expert captain and naturalists from the San Diego Natural History Museum narrate winter gray whale and summer blue whale watching cruises.
 They consider this the most comfortable yacht in San Diego due to stabilizers that help prevent motion sickness, air-conditioned interiors, and a fully stocked snack bar and full beverage bar.
 This boat also offers the largest open-air sun deck in San Diego.